wacko/theguidetocuba/setting_the_road/loading_the_application.md

 Because these are sensitive configurations, we use environment variables instead of putting them directly into the code.
-To load these values into our environment, we read them from the *env.sh* file when starting the server.
+To load these values into our environment, we read them from the *.env* file when starting the server.
 Then, we use the `ENV` object to access them.

 The next part is where we connect Cuba with its friends.
 We'll have a